flanear/.github/README.md

 *This token is awarded for the steps you make.*

 ### Fla-NEAR(FLAN) token
 The second token is named after the project, Fla-NEAR.
-And here we pay tribute to the NEAR blockchain, for all of us this is not the first project in its ecosystem.
+And here we pay tribute to the NEAR blockchain, for all of us, this is not the first project in its ecosystem.
 *This token is awarded for wins in P2P battles.*<br>

 ### Team